StateSmith/StateSmith-examples/c-include-sm-basic-2-plantuml-tutorial/README.md

 You can see the completed tutorial in [../c-include-sm-basic-2-plantuml](../c-include-sm-basic-2-plantuml/).

 # Note for Arduino
-Arduino IDE doesn't like .inc files.
-See [here for workaround](https://github.com/StateSmith/StateSmith/issues/361).
+Arduino IDE doesn't like `.inc` files.
+You can use `.inc.h` instead.
+See [here for details](https://github.com/StateSmith/StateSmith/issues/361).

 # Pre-requisites
 * Basic [StateSmith install](https://github.com/StateSmith/StateSmith/wiki/StateSmith-install-requirements).